Masmiseim36/nxpSDK/boards/mimxrt685audevk/edgefast_bluetooth_examples/peripheral_hps/example_board_readme.md

 If you want use the WIFI_IW416_BOARD_MURATA_1XK_M2, please change the macro to WIFI_IW416_BOARD_MURATA_1XK_M2.
 If you want use the WIFI_88W8987_BOARD_MURATA_1ZM_M2, please change the macro to WIFI_88W8987_BOARD_MURATA_1ZM_M2.
 If you want use the WIFI_IW612_BOARD_MURATA_2EL_M2, please change the macro to WIFI_IW612_BOARD_MURATA_2EL_M2.
+If you want to use Embedded Artists 2LL M.2 Module(EAR00500), please change the macro to WIFI_IW610_BOARD_MURATA_2LL_M2.

 Murata Solution Board settings
 ==============================